MicrosoftDocs/power-platform/power-platform/admin/quickly-navigate-office-365-app-launcher.md

 ---
-title: "Quickly navigate with the Office 365 app launcher and the Dynamics 365 home page  | MicrosoftDocs"
+title: "Quickly navigate with the Microsoft 365 app launcher and the Dynamics 365 home page  | MicrosoftDocs"
-description: Quickly navigate with the Office 365 app launcher and the Dynamics 365 home page
+description: Quickly navigate with the Microsoft 365 app launcher and the Dynamics 365 home page
 author: jimholtz
 manager: kvivek
 ms.service: power-platform